alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

-Early this summer Niko Matsakis [wrote][unsafe-abstractions-niko] [about][unsafe-rules-niko] how Rust's `unsafe` feature should be seen as a tool to declare and interact with abstraction boundaries which have more requirements than Rust's type system allows them express.
+Early this summer Niko Matsakis [wrote][unsafe-abstractions-niko] [about][unsafe-rules-niko] how Rust's `unsafe` feature should be seen as a tool to declare and interact with abstraction boundaries that have more requirements than Rust's type system allows them express.
 This perspective sheds light on the meaning of both unsafe blocks and unsafe functions, so I'll summarize the key takeaways here while introducing a new term which will help us talk about them: